timklge/karoo-tilehunting/README.md

 [![GitHub Downloads (specific asset, all releases)](https://img.shields.io/github/downloads/timklge/karoo-tilehunting/app-release.apk)](https://github.com/timklge/karoo-tilehunting/releases)
 [![GitHub License](https://img.shields.io/github/license/timklge/karoo-tilehunting)](https://github.com/timklge/karoo-tilehunting/blob/master/LICENSE)

-This extension for Karoo devices adds a map overlay that shows explored tiles.
+This extension for Karoo devices adds a map overlay that shows explored tiles and shows an alert if you ride into an unexplored one.
 Tiles can be fetched from [statshunters.com](https://www.statshunters.com).
 You can read more about tilehunting in the [StatsHunters FAQ](https://www.statshunters.com/faq-10-what-are-explorer-tiles) or watch the [nice introduction video](https://www.youtube.com/watch?v=e63UKfvPw9g) for an overview on StatsHunters' features.

 Compatible with Karoo 2 and Karoo 3 devices.